MothWaves/mothwaves.github.io/content/_index.md

 # Welcome

-Hello, I'm MothWaves --- Moth, for short --- and this is my personal website.
+Hello, I'm Henri and I go by MothWaves --- Moth, for short --- and this is my personal website.
 A hub for all my activities.
 If you're looking to know who I am and what I do, this is the place to start.

 You can also see and go to my other main accounts by clicking the icons on the side-bar to the left.

 ## Who am I?

-I am an independent software developer and artist.
+I am an independent software developer and artist located in Portugal.
 My interests are varied but are primarily focused on Game Development.
 I am mostly self-taught and still learning and really not that good on the *art* aspect of "software developer and artist" but I'm hoping to improve that soon.

 As someone who likes open-source software, I also try to mostly make open-source software and contribute to the FOSS community.
 This website, for example, has the source code freely available to examine on github, although under a restrictive license due to the content here being personal in nature.